thijmennijdam/NevIR-reproducability/README.md

 # Official repo of "Reproducing NevIR: Negation in Neural Information Retrieval:
-Here we describe how to reproduce all the experiments in our paper.
-Simply follow the commands described in the section "Evaluate on NevIR" to benchmark all models that we tested.
+All models that we evaluated in our paper can be reproduced.
+Simply follow the commands described in the section "How to reproduce".
 For some models you have to ask permission on huggingface first, this usually is accepted pretty quickly.

-Under "Finetune experiments" we describe how to reproduce our finetune experiments.
+To manage the different virual environtments it is highly recommended to use uv: https://docs.astral.sh/uv/.
+It is an extremely fast (10-100x faster than pip) package manager and can easily be used to create vens with different python version which we will need.

 This repository is organized as follows: